cbcrg/tcoffee/docs/tcoffee_installation.rst

 BLAST+
 ------
-BLAST+ is the latest NCBI BLASTt.
+BLAST+ is the latest NCBI BLAST.
 It is easier to install.
 A default installation should be compliant with a default T-Coffee installation.

 Original NCBI BLAST